ivy-llc/ivy/docs/partial_source/contributing/8_data_types.rst

 Each of these tuples is also replicated in a new set of four `valid tuples`_ and a set of four `invalid tuples`_.
-When no backend is set, all data types are assumed to be valid, and so the :code:`invalid` tuples are all empty, and the :code:`valid` tuples are set as equal to the original four tuples.
+When no backend is set, all data types are assumed to be valid, and so the :code:`invalid` tuples are all empty, and the :code:`valid` tuples are set as equal to the original four *"all"* tuples.

 However, when a backend is set, then some of these are updated.
 Firstly, the :code:`ivy.NativeDtype` is replaced with the backend-specific `data type class`_.